torproject/torspec/proposals/316-flashflow.md

 ### Measurement Mode

-The relay considers the measurement to have started the moment it receives the first MSM_ECHO cell from any measurer.
+The relay considers the measurement to have started the moment it receives the first MEAS_ECHO cell from any measurer.
 At this point, the relay

 - Starts a repeating 1s timer on which it will report the amount of